SimratKochar/AngryNerdsProjectileGame/README.md

 \
 6. When I start the application, I want to have the option of either starting a new game, or loading a saved one.

+## Instructions for end user
+When you start the game, you will see three different panels.
+The top panel displays the number of attempts you have made till now and your previously entered parameters.
+You also have a lot of controls for the game here.
+The bottom projectile shows you the maximum height and total flight time of the last projectile you launched.
+In the main panel, which is black, you will see a red circle which is your target.
+The projectile is launched from the bottom left corner.

+Your mission, should you choose to accept it, is to enter the initial velocity (with a good starting point being 50) and the initial angle for the projectile and click the Launch buttom, to hit the red target.
+You will see the projectile (blue circle) on the screen if your parameters were valid. **Make sure that your angle (in degrees) is between 0 and 90.**

+- The first additional action related to "adding Projectiles to ProjectileList" is removing the last added projectile.
+In case you entered crazy parameters and don't want it to affect your score, you can click the "Remove Last Projectile" button to preserve your score (and pride!).

+- The second additional action is to relaunch the last projectile.
+This can be done by clicking the "Replay Last Projectile Button".
+This is particularly useful if you come back to the game after a while, to see the trajectory of the last projectile again.

+- To locate my visual component... you can play the game!!!
+There is a blue moving projectile, and also a (not so) hidden image that is only visible when you hit the target.

+- If you want to save your progress, you can click the "Save Game" option and you will have the state of the game ready to load whenever you want.
+Do remember that you can have only one saved state at a time.
+If you save the game in another state, the previous file will be overwritten.

+- To load the saved state at a later point, you can click the "Load Game" button.